lit/lit.dev/packages/lit-dev-content/site/docs/v1/tools/build.md

 Since browsers that don't support modules won't execute module scripts (`<script type="module">`), and browsers that support modules won't load `nomodule` scripts (`<script nomodule>`), you can include the legacy bundles using `nomodule`.
 In practice, the browsers that support modules also support the other ES6 language features used by LitElement, and don't require transpilation.

 You can see this in practice in the Shop example app.
-See the [`index-modnomod.html`](https://github.com/Polymer/shop/blob/rollup-examples-v2/index-modnomod.html) file.
+See the <a href="https://github.com/Polymer/shop/blob/rollup-examples-v2/index-modnomod.html" target="_blank" rel="noopener">`index-modnomod.html`</a> file.
 The advantage of this technique is that it doesn't require any logic on the server side.

 The main drawback to this technique is that Edge versions 16–18 support JavaScript modules, but _don't_ support dynamic imports.
 That's not an issue if your application can be packaged in a single bundle, but if you have a larger application that uses dynamic imports and you need to support older versions of Edge, this technique won't work for you.